Miguel-202/MagicVerse/README.md

 ## Note
 This repository just showcase the Game development aspect of the project, but the idea was not only the prototype we managed to create in 2 days.

----

-Feel free to edit and adjust as necessary!